psu-epl/psu-epl.github.com/index.markdown

 ![The EPL](/images/lab_panorama.jpg)

-## The EPL
+## The Prototyping Lab

-The EPL is a lab for rapidly prototyping electronics projects.
-It is meant for students (and eventually community members) to be able to walk in with an idea and CAD files, and walk out with a fully functioning piece of electronics in an enclosure.
+The L.I.D. is a lab for rapidly prototyping electronics projects.
+It is meant for students and the community to be able to walk in with an idea and walk out with a fully functioning prototype.

 **[Watch an introductory video on the lab](http://youtu.be/P7JFAv6JM00 "YouTube")**.

-The PSU EPL is located on the lower level of the PSU Fourth Avenue Building (FAB) at 1900 SW 4th Avenue in room **FAB 84-20**.
+The L.I.D. is located on the lower level of the PSU Fourth Avenue Building (FAB) at 1900 SW 4th Avenue in room **FAB 84-20**.
 Our phone number is 503-725-2879.